syncopika/anime_face_classifier/readme.md

 But it's still fun to see how far one can go with this since you never know if you don't try ;).

+## quick cascade classifier how-to summary
+For creating my classifier, this is what I did:
+- I installed OpenCV 3.4.7, which contains some useful executables like opencv_annotation and opencv_createsamples.
+Note that the latest OpenCV versions don't seem to have all of those executables!
+- collected all the positive samples I could (in this case, faces) into one folder.
+- also collected a bunch of negative images into another folder.
+I created a text file listing all the negative images as well, which is needed in the training step (in my case it was called negative_image_list.txt).
+- ran `opencv_annotation --annotations=annotations.txt --images=positive_images`, which will allow you to go through each image in your folder (called positive_images in my case) and specify the region of interest.
+This region will be recorded in a text file called annotations.txt in my example.
+- ran `opencv_createsamples -vec positive_training_samples.vec -info annotations.txt -num 210 -bgcolor 0 -bgthresh 0 -maxxangle 1.1 -maxyangle 1.1 maxzangle 0.5 -maxidev 40 -w 30 -h 30`, which produces a .vec file containing all your positive samples with just the region you specified in your annotations.
+Note that the -num param should match the number of images you annotated.
+- then the actual training!
+I ran `opencv_traincascade -data cascade_classifier -vec positive_training_samples.vec -bg negative_image_list.txt -numStages 15 -minHitRate 0.999 -maxFalseAlarmRate 0.3 -numPos 110 -numNeg 150 -w 30 -h 30 -mode ALL -precalcValBufSize 1024 -precalcIdxBufSize 1024`.
+- now I can extract anime faces!

+The tutorial (https://docs.opencv.org/2.4/doc/user_guide/ug_traincascade.html) in the OpenCV docs is pretty good.

 ## Acknowledgements:
 https://github.com/nagadomi/lbpcascade_animeface for providing an anime face cascade classifier to try out.